joshhighet/multisocks/README.md

 to enter a shell in a running container, use `docker exec`.

-to view your container names use `docker ls ` - replace `multisocks-haproxy` accordingly
+to view your container names use `docker ps ` - replace `multisocks-haproxy` accordingly

 ```shell
 docker exec -it -u root multisocks-haproxy ash